 The CFPB provides a workflow showing the typical process for what happens after a complaint is submitted.

 - The complaint is submitted by the consumer.
-This can happen via their complaint portal, mail, fax, email or telephone.
-Or another government agency who has received a consumer complaint may forward it to the CFPB.
+This can happen via their complaint portal, mail, fax, email, or telephone.
+Or another government agency that has received a consumer complaint may forward it to the CFPB.
 If the consumer is using the portal, they must create an account, and log in to submit their complaint online.
 The consumer will receive email updates and can log into the portal to track the status of their complaint.

 - The complaint is reviewed by the CFPB and routed to the company who the complaint is against.
 The CFPB will work with that company to get a response.
 The CFPB may forward the complaint to another government agency if they decide the complaint would best be handled by that agency.

 - The company responds.
-After review of the complaint, the company must respond.
+After a review of the complaint, the company must respond.
 They will communicate to the consumer as needed to obtain any additional information needed.
-They will report back about the steps taken, or steps that will be taken to address the issue.
+They will report back about the steps taken or steps that will be taken to address the issue.
 Companies generally respond within 15 days, and a final response is generally provided within 60 days.

 - Consumer Review.
 Once the above steps are completed, the consumer has an opportunity to review the results/response from the company and has 60 days to provide feedback about the company’s response.

 How to Respond to a Complaint in the CFPB’s Complaint Database

 Your compliance management system should contain a process for responding to consumer complaints.
 It is also a best practice to have a field within your complaint entry process to identify where the complaint came from, for example, the CFPB, phone, letter, email, website, chat, etc. In addition to the consumer, account, and complaint details, your complaint process should also contain information on how your company handled the complaint, including who worked on it, the timeline, and the outcome.